 Jadzia: What the hell is that supposed to mean?

 Sisko: It means you can't expect Sirella to treat you like Curzon just because you carry his memories.
 To her, you're just a young woman who's decided to marry into her family.
 If you have to get down on your knees and kiss Sirella's boots, then that's what you have to do.
 And you know that.
 From the moment you decided to marry Worf, you've known that sooner or later, you'd have to bow down and show her the respect she's due.

-His solution to that problem is sheer CMoA, too.
+- His solution to that problem is sheer CMoA, too.
 You can just imagine the holodeck program try to make sense of someone deliberately screwing up the endgame after getting this far and just giving up and trying to kill him anyway, because, presumably, the programmer did not actually consider 'good guy destroys the world' as likely behavior for that holonovel.
-For a second, it may seem that it was 'out of character' for the bad guy to continue to try to kill him, and then realized the player had gone completely off the rails of the game.
+For a second, it may seem that it was 'out of character' for the bad guy to continue to try to kill him, but consider that the player had gone completely Off the Rails.
 You have to wonder how that 'episode' would have ended if he'd continued to play, or if Bashir was about to get a Non Standard Game Over by getting shot without any escape because he'd already 'lost'.

 Quark: I am Quark, son of Keldar.
 And I have come to answer the challenge of D'Ghor, son of... whatever.

 - In the same episode, Quark gives a blistering "The Reason You Suck" Speech: